 "Yes, it's almost time," Molly said distractedly.
 "And no one knows where Harry is."

 Someone standing on the steps outside shouted, "They're here!"
-People poured out of the Great Hall, moving toward the doors.
+People poured out of the Great Hall, moving towards the doors.
 Ron pushed them open, and Ginny stepped through with him and Hermione.
 When she came out onto the steps she saw Death Eaters spreading out before the castle in a long, menacing line.

-Before her stood Voldemort; a great snake was wrapped around his shoulders.
-Next to him, a waterfall of tears pouring down his face, stood Hagrid with the limp form of Harry Potter in his arms.
+Before her stood Voldemort, a great snake wrapped around his shoulders.
+Next to him, with a waterfall of tears pouring down his face, stood Hagrid cradling the limp form of Harry Potter in his arms.

 Ginny still had not taken her eyes from Harry, and she saw the green points again, but this time his eyes stayed open.
 Voldemort waved his wand, and those around Ginny looked up as something soared out of the castle into Voldemort's hand.
-Another jolt coursed through Ginny when she recognized the Sorting Hat, and the hope which had already been rising inside her, now flared into a certainty: she remembered five years back to the Chamber of Secrets, and she knew that Voldemort himself was about to deliver the tool of his own destruction into the hand of his enemy.
+Another jolt coursed through Ginny when she recognized the Sorting Hat, and the hope which had already been rising inside her, now flared into certainty: she remembered five years back to the Chamber of Secrets, and knew that Voldemort himself was about to deliver the tool of his own destruction into the hand of his enemy.

 Voldemort looked around, and a moment of alarm passed over his face.
 It was instantly replaced with rage, and he looked back at Neville, but too late.
-Ginny had seen Harry jump up and throw his Cloak over himself, and she saw the Shield Charm come up between Neville and Voldemort.
+Ginny had seen Harry jump up and throw his Cloak over himself, and she saw the Shield charm come up between Neville and Voldemort.
 Silver and red flashed, and a giant snake head flew into the air.

 A shriek of rage and a loud bang came from the other end of the Great Hall.
 Ginny saw three bodies fly through the air and crash to the floor.
 The shriek had come from Voldemort, who was in the center of a large circle of people.
 Ginny looked around and saw no Death Eaters standing, but to her amazement there were dozens of house–elves around the room, some with bloody knives and cleavers in their hands; she could also see centaurs waving their bows, shouting and stamping their hooves.

 A Shield Charm appeared in front of Voldemort, and Harry was standing there, and the room erupted in cries of "Harry!" and "He's alive!"
 Hermione grabbed Ginny's arm, an expression of total joy spreading across her face.
 Ginny just looked at her and smiled.
 "I knew he wasn't gone," she whispered.
 "I always knew."

 Harry and Voldemort were circling each other, wands raised.
-Ginny pushed to the front of the circle they were prowling, watching their dance, and she knew it was a dance of death.
+Ginny pushed to the front of the circle they were prowling, watching their dance, a dance of death.
 She watched Harry as he circled.
 When he was in front of her, his back only a few feet away, she lifted her wand a few inches, closed her eyes, and willed her love, her total love, into his body.
 When Voldemort was in front of her she stared at the back of his hairless head and emptied her mind of everything; she did not want to give him a hint of her presence or what she was feeling for Harry.

 The dance continued, and Ginny sensed the climax approaching; she saw it in Harry's eyes as he circled across from her, and she saw his wand come up a fraction of an inch.
 As he approached her again, she listened to what he was saying.

 Ginny put her arms around her mother.
-Her heart had become filled with pain again, but it was also now buoyed by a glorious feeling of hope and anticipation.
+Her heart had filled with pain again, but it was also now buoyed by a glorious feeling of hope and anticipation.
 Harry would be sleeping in his room in Gryffindor Tower, and Ginny would be sleeping in hers, only a few yards away, under the same roof.
-Today and tomorrow and for a long time would be days of grief, but starting tomorrow would also be an endless time of rediscovered happiness.
+Today and tomorrow and for a long time there would be days of grief, but starting tomorrow would also be an endless time of rediscovered happiness.
 She knew that all would be well.